 Robert McDonald outlines the key events of the American Revolution, one of the most influential successes of liberty to date.

-The most minimal proposed form of state organization, anarchism is the philosophy of the absence of government, and thus government interference in society.
+The most minimal proposed form of state organization, anarchism, is the philosophy of the absence of government.

 Anarcho-capitalism is one proposed type of anarchism, where market actors provide all goods and services to society, including security and common public goods.